djalbat/occam-open-cli/README.md

   - if ∑<sub>k+1</sub>⊃∑<sub>k</sub> then V<sub>k+1</sub>=(M,n+1,0)
   - if ∑<sub>k+1</sub>⊉∑<sub>k</sub> then V<sub>k+1</sub>=(M+1,0,0)

-Intuitively, if the signature doesn't change the patch number is bumped, if the new signature encloses the old the minor version nummber is bumped, otherwise the major version number is bumped.
+Intuitively if the signature doesn't change, the patch number is bumped; if the new signature encloses the old, the minor version nummber is bumped; otherwise the major version number is bumped.
 This is in line with other versioning systems such as [semver](http://semver.org/).
-It is worth stressing again, however, that the version is not defined by the user and stored in a project meta file.
-It is calcuated according to the above formal rules whenever new packages are published, in order to avoid mistakes and deliberate oversights (the author in particular being often guilty of this).
+It is worth stressing that the version is not defined by the user and stored in a project meta file.
+It is calcuated according to the above rules whenever new packages are published, in order to avoid mistakes and deliberate oversights (the author in particular being often guilty of this).

 ### Ordering